Survive The Onset

 For half a second Tony’s muscles tightened, then he recognized the shape and quietly let out a breath.

-Staff Sergeant Alex “Hutch” Hutchinson always emerged from shadows like they had learned to hold his shape.
+Staff Sergeant Alex Hutchinson always emerged from shadows like they had learned to hold his shape.
 Slightly taller than six feet, with the broad-shouldered build of someone who’d learned violence young and made it his profession.
 Hutch kept a tight buzz cut, with pale eyes and clean-cut features that made him look younger than his thirty-two years.
-He moved like someone who’d spent years calculating distance and angle before his body caught up with his mind.
 Where Tony carried the weight of leadership, Hutch carried the weight of execution and bore it without complaint.

 “What do you see?”
 Tony asked quietly.

 Tony, however, carried something less visible but no less essential.
 He understood people and understood timing.
-He had an intuitive sense for when to press and when to pause, how to communicate intent without clutter, how to issue orders that were clear, economical, and calm, even under pressure.
+He had an intuitive sense for when to press and when to pause, how to communicate intent without clutter, even under pressure.
 Where Hutch mastered the how of soldiering, Tony excelled at the why, translating chaos into simple, executable direction.

-“I’d put money on that courtyard to the north being our objective,” Tony whispered as he pointed a gloved finger toward the bluish wooden gate.
+“We need to secure that courtyard,” Tony whispered as he pointed a gloved finger toward the bluish wooden gate.

-Tony issued a sharp signal with his hand, and the patrol divided smoothly into two elements.
+Tony issued a sharp signal with his gloved hand, and the patrol divided smoothly into two elements.
 Tony led Alpha team along the west side of the alley, while Hutch took Bravo along the east.
+Weapons up.
 Standard spacing.
 Both elements moving north along the alley in unison.
 Communication was hand signals and body language.
-Weapons stayed up.
-No one rushed.

 Cover.
 Movement.
 Cover.